Safety Advice For the Public

-Counter Terrorism Policing wants music lovers to #BeSafeBeSound this summer, as it collaborates with the UK music industry to deliver vital safety advice to the public ahead of the festival season.
-Music unites us all.
+Counter Terrorism Policing wants live music fans to #BeSafeBeSound, as it collaborates with the UK’s biggest music venues, arena’s and festivals to deliver vital safety advice to the public.

-Are you heading to a music festival this summer?
-Have an amazing time, but if you see something that concerns you report it to security staff.
+Are you heading to a gig or festival?
+Have an amazing time, but if you see something that doesn’t feel right, report it to security staff straight away.